anatoly314/async-habr-translate/README.md

         console.log(error) // TypeError: Cannot read property 'toString' of undefined })
 ```
 Thus, within promises, you can do without try/catch because promises will do it for us.
-The main thing is to properly handle the reason for rejection in catch.
+The main thing is to properly handle the reason for rejection in `catch`.

 ### Thenable objects